tiff-xwang/egg_consumption/README.md

-# Where do people get their coffee?
+### Where do people get their coffee?
- An exploration of coffee sources from the What We Eat in America (WWEIA) survey.
+ An exploration of coffee sources from What We Eat in America (WWEIA) survey.